Husband and wife Jesse Adcock and Hypatia Luna had good reason for painting the walls of their brand new children’s bookstore an unassuming white.

 “We wanted the color to come from the books,” Luna said.
 “I really wanted the beauty of the books to be the focus.”

-The contrast from white walls to the titles on display on every vertical surface of Littlest Bookshop, at 5011 E. Fifth St., is nothing short of magical.
+The contrast from white walls to the titles on display on every vertical surface of the Littlest Bookshop in Midtown is nothing short of magical.
 Dinosaurs, dragons, bears and one creepy pair of underwear (from a book by the same name) practically leap off their covers in bright greens, yellows, purples, reds and blues.

 Titles range from picture books parents can read to their children before bed to young adult novels, including one well-established series about the boy wizard, Harry Potter.

 The stage is set for the bookshop’s grand opening Jan.
 1. And after nearly two years of delay thanks to the coronavirus pandemic, Adcock and Luna are ready, too.

 “I have parent friends who have done a good job of telling other parents,” Luna said.
 “A lot of the talk right now is being spread through Instagram or by word of mouth.”

 While the shop’s main goal is to offer a dedicated resource of children’s literature for Tucson’s youngest readers, the bookstore serves different purposes for Adcock and Luna.

 Luna’s background is in primary education.
 She spent 15 years as an elementary school teacher and, in addition to the bookstore, is also currently a co-director at a local preschool.

 For Luna, who is 39, indulging in children’s books, the art, storylines and lessons they convey, became a passion.